jsonfry/docker-aws-s3-sync/README.md

 # jsonfry/s3-sync

-Docker container that periodically syncs a folder to Amazon S3 using the [AWS Command Line Interface tool](https://aws.amazon.com/cli/) and cron.
+Docker image that periodically syncs a folder to Amazon S3 using the [AWS Command Line Interface tool](https://aws.amazon.com/cli/) and cron.

 ## Usage